Visitation Level: Orange

 - Individuals with disabilities: Two care partners allowed at the bedside during daytime visiting hours, and they may switch out as needed.
 One care partner may stay overnight, but they must check in with guest services or the front desk by 9 pm.
-Care partners who stay overnight should be vaccinated or test negative for COVID-19 (either using a PCR test no more than 48 hours prior to the anticipated overnight stay or a rapid antigen test obtained the same day).
+Care partners who stay overnight should be up to date with vaccination (as defined by the CDC) or test negative for COVID-19 (either using a PCR test no more than 48 hours prior to the anticipated overnight stay or a rapid antigen test obtained the same day).

 - Behavioral health and inpatient rehabilitation units: Two care partners are allowed for patients, regardless of COVID-19 status, when the treatment team decides it is necessary.
-Visits will be planned ahead of time on a certain date and time and will have a time limit to be determined by the treatment team.
+To ensure patient and care partner safety, care partners must call ahead and reserve a time slot to visit; care partners should refer to full Visitor Policy for more information.

 These measures are in place for both care partners (visitors) and designated support persons until the pandemic emergency is considered over as declared by the State of Maryland.

-- All care partners who are designated support persons or planning to stay overnight should be vaccinated or test negative for COVID-19 (either using a PCR test no more than 48 hours prior or a rapid antigen test obtained the same day).
+- All care partners who are designated support persons or planning to stay overnight should be up to date with vaccination (as defined by the CDC) or test negative for COVID-19 (either using a PCR test no more than 48 hours prior or a rapid antigen test obtained the same day).

 - Masks must completely cover your nose and mouth at all times while in the hospital.
 Care partners may wear cloth masks (without exhalation valves).
 Neck gaiter-style masks are not permitted.
 If staying overnight, care partners are not required to wear a mask while sleeping.